cristinasprogrammingadventure/hello_python/README.md

-# Basic random Python codes
+# Basic Python codes - miscellanous

-Python if-elif-else conditional exercices to compare users ages and print response, basic calculus and functions, some system admin codes, etc.
+Python short codes and exercises, such as counts, if-elif-else conditionals to compare users ages and print response, basic calculus and functions, some system admin codes, function_reduce, etc.